-(I, II) This course will explore instrumentation and automation of electro-mechanical systems.
+This course will explore instrumentation and automation of electromechanical systems.
 Students will utilize LabView and electromechanical instrumentation to solve advanced engineering problems.
-Class activities and projects will highlight the utility of LabView for real-time instrumentation and control.
-2 hours lecture; 1 hour other; 3 semester hours.
-Prerequisite: MEGN200, MEGN201.
+Class activities and projects will highlight the utility of LabView for realtime instrumentation and control.
+Prerequisite: MEGN200 (C- or better), MEGN201 (C- or better).